unixwzrd/unixwzrd.github.io/html/_posts/2025-04-08-Remote-Debugging-With-VSCode.md

 ### Running the Debugger

 1. Start your Python application on the remote host (or locally under a different user).
-2. In VSCode, go to the “Run and Debug” view and select your “Python: Attach to Process” configuration.
+2. In VSCode, go to the "Run and Debug" view and select your "Python: Attach to Process" configuration.
 3. Press the run button in VSCode.
 4. The remote process will block at debugpy.wait_for_client() until VSCode attaches.
 5. Once attached, your code continues execution, and you can begin interactive debugging.